 No, I don't think there was actually, though the extensions led me to that look.
 Nobody told me what to do with the hair, although obviously the girls had to like it but, had they not had their extensions fitted that day then the look for the album cover would have been something different.
 It was perfect timing because it would have been awful if they had had the album cover and then this look came along afterwards.

-And, despite the style of the hair being very similar, you also managed to maintain the girls' individuality with some subtle differences...
+Despite the style of the girls' hair being very similar, you also managed to maintain their individuality, with some subtle differences...

 Did Mel & Kim have a large entourage of stylists and assistants around them during the shoots?

 Actually no!
 I don't remember there being anybody else there other than us and the girls.
 What's funny is that the jobs I do now are hair advertising jobs and there are 50 million agencies and clients and whatever, and if it's a celebrity, then they've also got their own team - they have got the works - but, with Mel & Kim, there was no entourage whatsoever!
 They had no airs, no graces.
 I mean, it just didn't come into it, no diva's, no riders, they didn't come with an entourage and they certainly didn't come with any brief.
 I think Mel & Kim's image was completely natural and it just evolved and happened.
 There was not any planning.
 It was like water finding its levels.
 There was no like 'who are we?', 'who are we going to be?', 'who do we not want to be like?' conversations going on.
 But the 80s were like that.
 I mean, if you were involved in something like this now, then there would be meetings upon meetings upon meetings.

 Were the girls specific about their 'look' and what they would and wouldn't wear for a shoot?